Unfortunately, you cannot feed your kitty with a jar of peanut butter!

 Unlike dogs, cats cannot eat everything, and usually, they do not gobble every bit of food they see.
 Cat owners are tempted to proffer their cats with special treats, but the fact is, not every meal is a superfood for cats.
 They cannot eat dog food or even human food.
 However, cats should be provided with high-quality cat food specifically prepared for them.

 You need to make sure that your feline gets the best food that fulfills all of her nutritional requirements.
+You can purchase good nutritious cat foods from a pet supermarket.
 Cats need adequately cooked food and a properly balanced diet to meet their nutritional requirements.
 Here is a list of food that cats can eat.

 Oatmeal is a gluten-free product, rich in vitamin B and a perfect source of fiber.
 It improves the metabolic rate in cats and healthy food for your felines.